 As we mentioned earlier, a Perspective is a constraint placed on the workspace to only show a limited set of Technologies.
-We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the top right of the user interface.
+We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the 'Model Builder' dialog.
 Our goal will be to create a simple Use Case model that we can later extend and customize.